-Securitized debt was issued at par by a consolidated securitization trust.
+Securitized debt was issued by consolidating securitization trusts.
 The Company has chosen to make the fair value election pursuant to ASC 825 for the debt.
 The debt is recorded at fair value in the Consolidated Balance Sheets with the periodic change in fair value recorded in current period earnings in the Consolidated Statements of Operations as a component of "Unrealized gain (loss), net".